Niavaran Complex

 The Niavaran Palace Complex (مجموعه کاخ نیاوران) is a historic palace complex situated in Shemiran (northern Tehran), Iran.
 It consists of several palace buildings and monuments dating back to the Qajar and Pahlavi eras.

 History

+In the early 19th century, Fath-Ali Shah ordered a summer residence to be built in Tehran's countryside.
+In 1850, the Sahebgharaniyeh Palace was built by the order of Naser al-Din Shah.
+In the 1910s, the Ahmad Shahi Pavilion was built as Ahmad Shah's residence.

+During the reign of Reza Shah, all of the peripheral buildings of the Sahebgharaniyeh Palace, with the exception of the Ahmad Shahi Pavilion, were demolished, and the present-day structures were built to the north of the Sahebgharaniyeh.
+The Ahmad Shahi Pavilion was then used as an exhibition centre for presents from world leaders to the Iranian shahs.

 During the reign of Mohammad Reza Shah, a new palace named Niavaran was constructed for the imperial family.
 The palace was designed in 1958 and completed in 1967.
 It served a variety of purposes for the court including as a home for the Shah and Shahbanu Farah as well as a place to entertain visiting foreign heads of state.
-On New Year's Eve 1977, the reception and state banquet for US President Jimmy Carter took place here.
+On 31 December 1977, the reception and state banquet for U.S. president Jimmy Carter took place here.

+The complex consists of three structures: Niavaran Palace, Ahmad Shahi Pavilion, and the Sahebgharaniyeh Palace.
+The buildings were built during various time periods ranging from Qajar Iran to Pahlavi Iran.
+Currently, the complex is a museum that showcases imperial artifacts.
+The interiors remain in their original 1979 state.

 The Shah and Shahbanu left basically everything behind when they left Iran in January 1979.
-All of the peripheral buildings of the Sahebgharaniyeh Palace, with the exception of the Ahmad Shahi Pavilion, were demolished, and the present-day structures were built to the north of the Sahebgharaniyeh.
-The Ahmad Shahi Pavilion was then used as an exhibition centre for presents from world leaders to the Iranian shahs.